 Twelve months ago, I was working on a new talk.
-And I was writing about how it felt as though the Web has shifted from the idealism of its early days, and toward something darker.
+And I was writing about how it felt as though the Web has drifted from the idealism of its early days, shifting toward something darker.
 I wrote about Amazon’s Ring doorbell, and its potential for racist surveillance; I mentioned Google’s foray into defense contracting, and its initiative to launch a censored search engine in China; I talked about Facebook’s role in facilitating ethnic cleansing in Myanmar.

 Recently, I’ve been thinking about how quaint some parts of my talk feel.
 After effectively giving Ring doorbells away to law enforcement agencies, Amazon has created “video-sharing partnerships” with hundreds of police forces here in the United States.
 Microsoft was recently awarded a $10B contract with the United States Department of Defense.
 And in advance of the 2020 presidential elections, Facebook has signaled it will continue to sell political ads, which are exempt from rules banning misinformation.
 Things feel like they’re accelerating, and at a much greater scale.

 What’s more, there’s been an incredible, terrible human cost to that scale.
 At The Verge, Casey Newton has detailed the trauma visited upon Facebook’s content moderators, the people who remove extreme, shocking content from the platform, so you and I won’t see it.
 More recently, he’s reported on moderators at Google and YouTube who’ve contracted PTSD from reviewing violent content.
 And dangerous working conditions aren’t solely affecting content moderators.
 In reflecting on the horrific workplace culture at luggage startup Away, a friend said it very well: